 Credit and income requirements

-To assume a VA loan, the child must meet the credit and income requirements set by the lender and the VA.
-They will also need to demonstrate their ability to make the mortgage payments.
+To assume a VA loan, the child must meet the credit and income requirements set by the housing lender and the VA.
+They will also need to demonstrate their ability to make the VA mortgage payments.

 Veteran’s entitlement